ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

-# ActiveLogin.Authentication.BankId
+# ActiveLogin.Authentication.BankId - Common

-ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication in .NET.
+ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication and signing in .NET.

+The most common scenbario is to use Active Login for BankID auth/login, so most of the concepts will be described from that perspective.
+We've designed sign to follow the same patterns and amke sure we can share things like certificate handling etc.

 ## Table of contents